-My kids don’t exactly have minimalist closets, but they’re as close as they can be for the time being.
+Neither my son nor daughter necessarily has a minimalist closet, but they’re as close as they can be for the time being.
 Do you cringe just before opening your kids’ closet doors like I sometimes do?
 I can’t explain it, but kids’ belongings seem to multiply at night when we sleep.
 Keeping their closets tamed can be a major feat.
 My children own more clothes than I do, and I don’t put much of a limit on the amount of items they own unless we can tell it’s too much for them to handle responsibly.
 Like adults, when kids own too many items, locating toys and books or selecting which clothes to wear to school can become a burden.

 Here’s a photo of Blake’s closet at the moment.
 (I use the phrase “at the moment” because he’s growing and we typically weed out a few items each month.)